Swithland Reservoir: Notable tragedies

 Local woman May Cook drowned in the reservoir in 1924 after apparently fainting while bathing her head.
 The body of 19-year-old Ethel Oxford was recovered from the reservoir in April 1925.
 In 1926 the reservoir was the scene of the suicide of local man Albert Edwin Pepper, who drowned himself by entering the water with a stone weighing 40-60 lbs tied to his waist.

-Viaducts

-Two viaducts were constructed over the reservoir as part of the Manchester, Sheffield and Lincolnshire Railway's London Extension, crossing via Brazil Island.
-Today this forms part of the route of the preserved Great Central Railway.
-To the south of the viaduct is Swithland Sidings.